Yosef3320/python-teaching/README.md

 # python-teaching
 If you want to learn python, this is the place!
 I will teach you the python basics.
-Remember, if you stick to this than you could get as good as me!!
+Remember, learn alot of python than you could get as good as me!!(remember I make games!)
 😉